-The Ministry of Employment and Labour (MEL) is the primary government agency that administers employment policies, labour standards and relations.
-As of February 2019, the MEL has six regional employment and labour administrations and 40 branch offices.
-Labour supervisors affiliated therewith (who also act as judicial police officers) oversee compliance with employment laws.
-The labour relations commission (which is similar to the US National Labor Relations Board) is a quasijudicial administrative body responsible for coordinating and granting remedies for the violation of certain private rights in labour disputes.
+The Ministry of Employment and Labour is the primary government agency that administers employment policies, labour standards and relations.
+As of February 2019, the Ministry has six regional employment and labour administrations and 40 branch offices.
+Labour supervisors affiliated with it (who also act as judicial police officers) oversee compliance with employment laws.
+The Labour Relations Commission (which is similar to the US National Labor Relations Board) is a quasi-judicial administrative body responsible for coordinating and granting remedies for the violation of certain private rights in labour disputes.